-Commonwealth of the Northern Mariana Islands Public School System (CNMI PSS) Specific Conditions Federal Fiscal Year (FFY) 2020
+Commonwealth of the Northern Mariana Islands Public School System (CNMI PSS) Specific Conditions Federal Fiscal Year (FFY) 2021

 These specific conditions are imposed on all grants issued by the U.S. Department of Education (Department) to CNMI PSS on or after the date of these specific conditions, including any funds awarded by the Department to CNMI PSS under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-Additionally, the specific conditions apply to grant funds previously awarded by the Department to CNMI PSS that are still available for obligation or liquidation on the date of these specific conditions, including any funds awarded by the Department to CNMI PSS that are still available for obligation or liquidation on the date of these specific conditions, including any funds awarded by the Department to CNMI PSS under the CARES Act.
-These specific conditions are applied to these program grants and funds in accordance with regulations governing specific conditions in 2 CFR § 200.207 in the Office of Management and Budget's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Additionally, the specific conditions apply to grant funds previously awarded by the Department to CNMI PSS that are still available for obligation or liquidation on the date of these specific conditions, including any funds awarded by the Department to CNMI PSS under the American Recovery Plan (ARP), the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSA Act), the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and any CARES Act or CRRSA Act funds that the Guam Governor awards to CNMI PSS.
+These specific conditions are applied to these program grant funds in accordance with 2 CFR § 200.207 and 3474.10 in the Office of Management and Budget's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).

-- 1. Single Audits and Reports: CNMI PSS shall continue to conduct single audits and submit reports to the Department on an annual basis in a timely and complete manner.
+- 1. Single Audits and Reports: CNMI PSS shall continue to conduct single audits and submit reports to the Department on an annual basis in a timely manner.
 All single audits shall be completed, and the reports published within nine months after the end of each fiscal year, as required by the Single Audit Act of 1984, as amended.
-If, for any reason, CNMI PSS expects an audit or report to be delayed and late, it shall notify the Department's contact person of the reason and extent of the delay as soon as possible. - 2.
-Updates on CNMI Web Site: CNMI PSS shall continue to post on its website information regarding its budget, grant applications, and biannual reports submitted to the Department under these specific conditions to provide for access by the general public. - 3.
+If, for any reason, CNMI PSS expects an audit or report to be delayed, it shall notify the Department's contact person of the reason and extent of the delay as soon as possible. - 2.
+Requirement to Procure Services of Different Auditor: CNMI PSS shall procure the services of a different CPA firm, acceptable to the Department, to perform the required single audits.
+The CPA firm must 1) be licensed to perform audits in the Northern Mariana Islands; 2) have a demonstrated track record in successfully performing single audits in accordance with Generally Accepted Government Auditing Standards, Generally Accepted Auditing Standards, and the requirements of the Uniform Guidance; and 3) be approved by the Department prior to performing a single audit of CNMI PSS.
+The selected audit firm will also be required to perform another FY 2018 single audit. - 3.
+Updates on CNMI PSS Web Site: CNMI PSS shall continue to post on its website information regarding its budget, grant applications, and biannual reports submitted to the Department under these specific conditions for access by the public. - 4.
 Reporting Requirements: CNMI PSS shall submit to the Department, on a biannual basis, a report that describes how it is continuing to improve its management and administration of Department grants.
-In particular, these reports shall demonstrate how CNMI PSS is addressing repeat audit findings associated with compliance with travel policies.
-The reports shall be signed by the authorized official of CNMI PSS and submitted to the Department no later than January 15, 2021, for the period covering July 1, 2020 -December 31, 2020; and July 15, 2021 for the period covering July 1, 2021 -June 30, 2021.
+In particular, the reports shall demonstrate how CNMI PSS is addressing repeat audit findings associated with compliance with procurement and suspension and debarment policies.
+The reports shall be signed by the authorized official of CNMI PSS and submitted to the Department no later than January 15, 2022, for the period covering July 1, 2021 to December 31, 2021; and July 15, 2022 for the period covering January 1, 2022 -June 30, 2022.

-The biannual reports should be submitted by CNMI PSS both in hard copy and electronically to:
+The biannual reports should be submitted by CNMI PSS electronically to: